 I won't forget when Peter Pan came to my house, took my hand

-I said I was a boy; I'm glad he didn't check.
+I said I was a boy

 I learned to fly, I learned to fight